-For any business to succeed, it needs to master marketing to its target audience or demographic.
-Small to medium businesses or SMBs especially have to market so they can outperform their competition and capture as much traffic as they can from limited customer pools.
+For any business to succeed, it must master marketing to its target audience or demographic.
+Small to medium businesses or SMBs especially have to market to outperform their competition and capture as much traffic as possible from limited customer pools.

 If your SMB marketing needs a bit of a boost, you’ve come to the right place.
-Today, let’s break down how you can create an effective SMB marketing strategy step-by-step.
+Today, let’s break down how to create an effective SMB marketing strategy step-by-step.

 Why Do You Need a Marketing Strategy?

-You need a marketing strategy so you can see a better return on your marketing investments.
-If you just send out a bunch of random or generalized advertisements to everyone, you likely won’t see a profitable return on that investment.
+You need an effective marketing strategy to see a better return on your marketing investments.
+If you just send out random or generalized advertisements to everyone, you likely won’t see a profitable return on that investment.